Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: Building from naturalistic experiments to cognitive theories

 \subsection{Incorporating naturalistic variation to enhance generalizability}

-By testing hypotheses in settings where other aspects of the task and data generating process are sampled broadly from the naturalistic distribution, we address some of the challenges of generalizability that arise from testing on a much narrower distribution than the written hypothesis implies \citep[cf.][]{yarkoni2022generalizability}.
-In particular, testing our hypotheses across varied settings---``design[ing] with variability in mind'' \citep{yarkoni2022generalizability}---increases the likelihood of identifying robust effects that will generalize \citep[cf.][]{baribault2018metastudies}.
+By testing hypotheses in settings where other aspects of the task and data generating process are sampled broadly from the naturalistic distribution, we address some of the generalizability challenges that arise from testing on a much narrower distribution than the written hypothesis implies \citep[cf.][]{yarkoni2022generalizability}; ``design[ing] with variability in mind'' \citep{yarkoni2022generalizability} increases the likelihood of identifying robust effects that will generalize \citep[cf.][]{baribault2018metastudies}.
 In the language of regression, varying as many other data generating factors as possible brings us closer to estimating the ``main effect'' of an experimentally-manipulated construct, rather than estimating the ``simple effect'' of the manipulation in the single setting we have tested.

 For example, it is a long-standing principle of experimental design to test a hypothesis with multiple stimuli, and statistically quantify the stimulus effect to estimate generalizability \citep[e.g.][]{clark1973language}.
 However, many other experiment features---even exact task formulations such as multi-arm bandit tasks---are often preserved within a paper, or even across an entire literature.
 Just like testing a hypothesis with a single stimulus, this limited variation poses challenges for generalizability \citep{eckstein2022interpretation}---especially because the way that researchers operationalize a theory can substantially affect their conclusions \citep[e.g.][]{holzmeister2024heterogeneity,schweinsberg2021same,strickland2012experimenter}.
 While naturalistic variation cannot resolve this issue in full, we believe that incorporating a broader range of the settings, stimuli, and tasks within which we expect a theory to hold, will help us to develop more generalizable theories.